 After fertilisation, early human embryos initially divide roughly once per day, giving a four-cell embryo on the second day, an eight-cell embryo on the third day, etc. On the third day, the embryonal genome - the embryo’s own genetic information - is activated and the culture medium requirements change.
 It is therefore necessary to switch to a different medium at this point at the latest.
 From the fourth day of culture, development occurs more quickly, and can differ greatly between embryos.
 Typically, on the fourth day, the morula stage has been reached, and blastocysts can be observed on the fifth or sixth day.
 Prolonged culture until the blastocyst stage is recommended in particular for patients who only want to transfer one selected embryo in order to avoid multiple pregnancy.
 However, this approach is primarily useful if there are sufficient fertilised egg cells with good potential for development.
 Observing their development behaviour in culture can also provide insights into potential issues.
 In some cases, development is so disrupted that ultimately no transfer will be carried out.
 Despite all technical adjustments, development in culture is not directly comparable to development in the human body.

-If the division of the fertilised eggs proceeds as desired, we place the embryos into the uterine cavity roughly two to five days after the follicular puncture.
-This procedure, called embryo transfer, takes place via a thin tube and is completely painless.
-The partner may be present in the operating room during the transfer.
-After artificial fertilisation, the chances of multiple pregnancy are increased in all age groups: it is around 16 to 18%.
-This is why, in principle, we only transfer a maximum of two embryos into the uterus.
+If the fertilized egg cells continue to divide as desired, we insert the embryos into the uterine cavity around two to five days after the follicular puncture.
+This so-called embryo transfer takes place using a thin tube and is completely painless.
+If desired, the partner can be present in the operating room during the procedure.

 In the subsequent phase, the embryo should implant into the endometrium.
 In order to support the corpus luteum, you will be given further hormonal treatment with oestrogen and progesterone (administered orally or vaginally).
 During this time, you should avoid all significant physical effort, vibrations and shocks, for example as a result of exercise, dancing, horseback riding, intercourse and similar activities.